Shillingzheng/Gitbook/getting-started/guide.md

 ---
-description: Usage guide.
+description: MixPay usage guide.
 ---

 # Guide

-It's easy to use MixPay, here are the steps how to use MixPay:
+It's easy to use MixPay, here are the steps how to use MixPay.

 1.  **Download** [**Mixin Messenger**](https://mixin.one/messenger).

-    Download the Mixin Messenger App from the Google Play Store or the Apple App Store.
-Then, sign into your Mixin account via the App ( You only need to do this once when setting up the App).
+Download the Mixin Messenger from the Google Play or the App Store.
+Then, register account using your mobile with app.
+You only need to do this once when prepared your account.

 ![](https://raw.githubusercontent.com/mixpayme/mixpay-docs/master/images/slrlxta.png)

 2. **Add MixPay bot**

-Search for bot ID (7000104220) in Mixin, add bot.
+Search for bot ID (7000104220) in Mixin Messenger, and add this bot as contact.
 Then you can use MixPay.

-****

 ![](https://raw.githubusercontent.com/mixpayme/mixpay-docs/master/images/lfhxpzl.png)

 3. **Receive payments**

-Go to: "**1. recieve- 2. recieve settings-3.confirm**'', you can set up to recieve any crypto/fiats you want.
+Go to: "**1.Recieve - 2.Recieve settings - 3.Confirm**", you can set your preferred cryptocurrency or fiat currency.

 ![](https://raw.githubusercontent.com/mixpayme/mixpay-docs/master/images/ruiekqi.png)

-You can also set up My QR, recieve payments via link.
+You can also set up permanent QR Code, recieve payments via link.

 ![](https://raw.githubusercontent.com/mixpayme/mixpay-docs/master/images/pqdcfom.png)

-**Withdraw crypto**
+4. **Withdraw crypto**

-Go to: "**1.withdraw-2.cryptos-3.
-Amount-4.confirm**'', you can choose crypto you want to wallet.
+Go to: "**1.
+Withdraw - 2.Cryptos - 3.Amount - 4.Confirm**", you can choose the cryptocurrency you want.

 ![](https://raw.githubusercontent.com/mixpayme/mixpay-docs/master/images/vripnzq.png)

-_**Withdraw fiat**_:
+5. _**Withdraw fiat**

-Go to: "**1.withdraw-2.fiats -3.Amount-4.confirm**'', you can choose fiat you want to wallet.
+Go to: "**1.Withdraw - 2.Fiats - 3.Amount - 4.Confirm**", you can choose the fiat currency you want.

 ![](https://raw.githubusercontent.com/mixpayme/mixpay-docs/master/images/spsylof.png)

-These two steps are the base settings.
-Once you’ve completed them, you can start your MixPay  right away.
-If any questions, you can  simply contact bot (7000104220).
+These steps are the basic settings.
+Once you’ve completed them, you can start using your MixPay right now.
+If you have any questions, you can simply leave mesage in the MixPay bot (7000104220).